xAndreaLx/TheOdinProject/etch_a_sketch/README.md

-# My implementation of the Etch-a-Sketch project.
+# My implementation of the Etch-A-Sketch project.

 The Odin Project